How to Rock Your Visit to Angkor WatCambodia

 This temple complex is a traveler’s dream, full of history, beauty, and a little bit of mystery.
-It is, hands down, the most famous location in Cambodia, and for many people the only thing that they come to Cambodia for.
+It is, hands down, the most famous location in Cambodia, and for many people the only thing of all the things to do in Siem Reap that they come to town for.

 What does this naturally lead to?
 Thousands upon thousands of people descending onto the Angkor Wat complex every day, all seeking the same peaceful, magical experience–and being rewarded with crowds.

 Want to make sure that your visit to Angkor Wat feels less like a congested tourist shuffle and more like a meaningful exploration of some of the most famous ruins in the world?
 Here’s how.

 1. Go to Angkor Wat for more than one day.

 Angkor Wat offers three kinds of tickets: one day, three days, and one week.
 These days do not have to be used sequentially–we were able to use our three days at any time within a given week.

 While you definitely can squeeze your Angkor Wat experience into a single day, that will leave you time to see only the most famous sites–which are obviously also the most crowded sites.
 I’ll confess: I love temples, but I’m not a huge temple nerd.
 Even so, I wanted more than one day here and enjoyed the second day more than the first.

 If you’re comfortable with the price, I would even argue that it’s better to pay for three days and go for two than do everything in one.

 Typically, you will have one tuk-tuk driver for your time at Angkor Wat.
 They will stick with you throughout your experience, including driving you to and from your lodging and in between all of the temples.